Thank you for thinking of Dane County Humane Society for your group volunteer project!

 - Make cat beds.
 Our homeless cats can fill the love you put into making a soft, cozy beds for them.
 We give these out when the cats are adopted, so we always need more.
 Please use the following link for a tried-and-true bed our kitties adore.
 If you have other ideas, please check with us first to see if we can use them here at the shelter (due to space restrictions, washability, etc.).

 No Sew Cat Bed - Click here for instructions

-- Create your own donation drive.
-Use our wish list: http://www.giveshelter.org/our-wish-list.html
+Create your own donation drive.
+Use our wish list HERE

 - Recycle aluminum cans.
 Collect soda or pop tabs and donate them to DCHS.